Retrofitting Sprinklers in High-Rise Buildings: Concerns and Solutions

 As with an ELSS, AHJs, owners, and contractors need to weigh their options.
 And an ELSS may or may not include partial sprinkler coverage.
 Nevertheless, a complete fire sprinkler system provides the most protection.
 Thus, how much tradeoff is acceptable?

-Looking beyond sticker price—retrofitting a sprinkler system is an investment
+Looking beyond sticker price—fire sprinkler retrofits are an investment

 A fire sprinkler system is a valuable investment in a property, and this value extends far beyond the cost of materials, labor, and an added amenity.
 As NFSA’s former Vice-President of Engineering Kenneth Isman explains, building owners should look beyond the initial price to retrofit a system and consider factors like insurance, liability protection, and business continuity, not to mention potential tax incentives.